 My English name is Mary Anne Caibaiosai.
 I am bear clan Anishnaabe kwe from Wiikwemkoong Unceded Territory, Manitoulin Island.
 I have received and follow traditional teachings passed from my Elders from my territory and from the Midewewin lodge.
-I currently reside in Kitchener, Ontario.
+I currently reside in Peterborough, Ontario.

 I am being led to walk along the Grand River, following in the footsteps of Josephine Mandamin, an Anishnaabe Elder, the original water walker.
 She has honoured the water by walking around the Great Lakes.